Anorov/PySocks/README.md

     urllib2.urlopen("http://www.somesite.com/") # All requests will pass through the SOCKS proxy

 Note that monkeypatching may not work for all standard modules or for all third party modules, and generally isn't recommended.
 Monkeypatching is usually an anti-pattern in Python.

-## urllib2 Handler ##

-Example use case with the `sockshandler` urllib2 handler.
-Note that you must import both `socks` and `sockshandler`, as the handler is its own module separate from PySocks.
-The module is included in the PyPI package.

-    import urllib2
-    import socks
-    from sockshandler import SocksiPyHandler

-    opener = urllib2.build_opener(SocksiPyHandler(socks.SOCKS5, "127.0.0.1", 9050))
-    print opener.open("http://www.somesite.com/") # All requests made by the opener will pass through the SOCKS proxy

 --------------------------------------------